 Have you seen shops in Singapore with so many different types of anime figures on display?
 Well, I sure have!

-There was this shop that I went when I was 16 years old. and the vast number of colors, line sand contrasts was overwhelming.
+There was this shop that I went to when I was 16 years old. and the vast number of colours, line sand contrasts was overwhelming.
 I left the shop after a while, feeling deeply impressed and dizzy at the same time.
 (The spotlights did not help!)

 I am pretty sure this is a common experience for many people.
 To begin with, you need to find out more about what you want.
 Fret not, I will be guiding you through the different types of anime figures that are out there.

 Nendoroid (ねんどろいど nendoroido) series is a brand of anime figures created by Good Smile Company.
 They are unique in the sense that they have a larger head and a smaller body.

 This gives your favourite characters a very cute and child-like appearance.
 It is something like chibi if you are familiar with the term.